 I serve as Associate Professor of Historical Theology and Baptist Studies at Southeastern Baptist Theological Seminary in Wake Forest, North Carolina, where I’ve taught since 2006.
 My primary areas of scholarly interest include the history of Christian thought (especially spirituality), the history of spiritual awakenings and Baptist Studies.
-In addition to my roles at Southeastern Seminary, I serve as an adjunct professor at The Southern Baptist Theological Seminary, where I teach seminars and supervise students in the Ph.D. program in Biblical Spirituality.
+In addition to my role at Southeastern Seminary, I serve as an adjunct professor at The Southern Baptist Theological Seminary, where I teach seminars and supervise students in the Ph.D. program in Biblical Spirituality.

-I’m a member of several scholarly and professional organizations related to church history, theology, and Baptist Studies.
+I’m a member of several scholarly and professional organizations related to church history, theology and Christian spirituality.
 I’m a member of the steering committee for the Baptist Life and Thought Study Group of the Evangelical Theological Society and a member of the continuation committee for the International Conference on Baptist Studies.
 I’m also serve as a Fellow for two academic centers: The L. Russ Bush Center for Faith and Culture at Southeastern Seminary and The Andrew Fuller Center for Baptist Studies at Southern Seminary.
-The L. Russ Bush Center for Faith and Culture seeks to engage culture as salt and light, presenting and defending the Christian Faith and demonstrating its implications for all areas of human existence.
+The Bush Center for Faith and Culture seeks to engage culture as salt and light, presenting and defending the Christian Faith and demonstrating its implications for all areas of human existence.
 The Andrew Fuller Center focuses on Baptist Studies, especially the life and thought of the influential Particular Baptist pastor-theologian Andrew Fuller (1754–1815) and his circle of friends.